Executive resume writing trends change constantly!

-Even if you are an avid LinkedIn user or networker, you’ll still be asked for a resume, and failing to observe 2018 and 2019 trends can weaken your message.
+Even if you are an avid networker, you’ll still be asked for a resume, and failing to observe current resume writing trends can weaken your message.

 Consider these trends to sharpen your competitive edge among other leaders: